catseye/Castile/README.md

     | }
     ? bad cast

-The type after the `as` must be one of the types in the union.
+The type of the value being cast by the `as` must be one of the types in the union.

     | fun main() {
     |   a = 20;